Tecomanthe speciosa

 Tecomanthe speciosa (also known as the Three Kings vine or akapukaea) is a species of subtropical forest lianes.
 A single specimen was first discovered on Manawatāwhi / Three Kings Islands, 55 km off the northern tip of New Zealand, during a scientific survey in 1945.
-No other specimens have ever been found in the wild.
-Tecomanthe is a tropical genus not otherwise represented in New Zealand.
+No other specimens have been recorded in the wild.
+Tecomanthe is a tropical genus otherwise unrepresented in New Zealand.
 Four other species of Tecomanthe occur in Queensland, Indonesia, New Guinea, and the Solomon Islands.

 Description

 Tecomanthe speciosa is a vigorous twining climber growing up to 10 m in height.
 The glossy, thick compound leaves consist of up to five leaflets.
 In autumn or early winter it bears long cream-coloured tubular flowers that emerge directly from the stem in large clusters.
 The flowers appear to be adapted to be pollinated by bats, despite the fact that bats are not part of the present-day fauna of the Three Kings Islands (though they may once have been present).
 Nevertheless, the flowers of plants growing in cultivation are readily pollinated by a large number of native and exotic birds.
 While a subtropical plant, Tecomanthe speciosa is able to survive at temperatures as low as −2 °C, meaning domestic plants growing as south as Dunedin have been noted as surviving.

 It has not yet been formally assessed for the IUCN Red List, but a preliminary assessment of the conservation status of all New Zealand vascular plants found T. speciosa to be "Nationally Critical".